A Guide to Cannabis and The Entourage Effect

 - Users can experience the entourage effect

 - Full-spectrum products contain a form of CBD, which is the least processed compared to alternative spectrums.

-- These products contain flavonoids, terpenes, and essential oils, potentially enhancing the benefits that they provide.
+- These products contain flavonoids, terpenes, and essential oils.

-- Full-spectrum could contain THC, which may be flagged on a drug screening test.
+- Full spectrum CBD oil contains THC, which may be flagged on a drug screening test.